 Kurbo Health was founded in 2013 to create a scientifically-proven, mobile-based coaching system.
 It is licensed from Stanford University’s Pediatric Weight Control Program.
 The scalable program helps empower youth, with support from their families, to make lasting lifestyle changes.

 The health risks of an obese child are numerous and serious.
 Obese youth are more likely to have risk factors for cardiovascular disease such as high cholesterol or high blood pressure.
 They are more likely to have pre-diabetes and type II diabetes.
-They are also at greater risk for bone and joint problems, sleep apnea, and social and psychological programs such as stigmatization and poor self-esteem.
+They are also at greater risk for bone and joint problems, sleep apnea, and social and psychological problems such as stigmatization and poor self-esteem.